 - General information about the University and local workplace.
 Refer them to the new staff webpages so they can be prepared and knowledgeable before they arrive.

-- Refer new staff member to the living in Adelaide webpage if appropriate and a link to essential information for applicants and international applications.
+- Refer new staff member to the living in Adelaide webpage if appropriate to essential information for applicants and international applications.

-3. Information provided to Information & Digital Services (IDS)
+2. Information provided to Information and Digital Services (IDS)

 It is best to organise computer, phone, email and internet access well before the new staff member begins so they can begin work without delay.
 Phone 12345 for assistance.